sabbelasichon/typo3-rector/README.md

 # Rector for TYPO3

-This project lets you apply instant upgrades and instant refactoring to your [TYPO3 Core](https://get.typo3.org/) and [extension](https://extensions.typo3.org) code, making it easier to migrate between TYPO3 releases and keeping your code free from deprecation.
+This project lets you apply instant upgrades and refactoring to your [TYPO3 Website](https://get.typo3.org/) and [extension](https://extensions.typo3.org) code, making it easier to migrate between TYPO3 releases and keeping your code free from deprecation.

-It extends the [Rector](https://github.com/rectorphp/rector) project, which aims to provide instant upgrades and instant refactoring for any PHP code (5.3+).
+It extends the [Rector](https://github.com/rectorphp/rector) project, which aims to provide instant upgrades and refactoring for any PHP code (5.3+).

 |                    | URL                                                          |
 |--------------------|--------------------------------------------------------------|